nisayana/git-workflow-branching/README.md

 We're faced with many choices in life; some of these choices are easier, more convenient, or "safer" than others.

 Consider a computer upgrade.
-We have the option of buying a new computer, a used computer, or maybe there's nothing "wrong" with our current computer&mdash;we want more storage space.

-The cheapest option is most likely to buy compatible new parts for our existing computer.
-However, we've never attempted tinkering with hardware in our computer before, and after buying all the tools and parts, we follow an instructional video to make the upgrades.
-In this case, we only have one computer to work on, and nowhere to test out opening up a computer and connecting new parts.
-We have to be careful not to damage anything else that makes the computer work.

-It would be nice if we could test out our computer upgrading skills first.
-Luckily, we _do_ have this option when coding!

-If we had an identical computer that we could experiment on, we could worry less about making any mistakes that could impact our working machine.
-This is the exact concept of branching.

-With code we have a "sandbox", or a safe place, to experiment with different outcomes.
-With Git, we're given "branching" as an option so that we can _branch out_ from our original repo and any working code it contains, and make changes separately.
-If the code works out, we can keep it!
-If not, we can throw it out and start fresh.
-What a relief!

-> **Tip:** Branches can be merged into any one branch as long as they belong to
-> the same repository.
+Imagine we want to add a new, bigger hard drive.
+However, we've never attempted tinkering with computer hardware before.
+And our only teacher is some video on YouTube.
+Also, we _really_ don't want to break our computer because it's expensive to replace and it's got all our favorite cat videos on it.

+We might choose to "do nothing" because the risk is so great.
+Because of the _risk_ we might not want to _try new things_.
+Our _freedom_ to try new things is being held back by _fear_.

+The same can be true in code: if we somehow barely get our code working, we might be afraid to go as far as we ought in order to create clean, maintainable, understandable code because we're afraid we'll break it.

+Git lets you experiment on uncertain code until it works and then bolt that working code onto your historical working code.
+If your experiment blows up, you can simply throw it away without damaging your working code.
+Git lets us go from working code to working code, from success to success.
+We create "parallel universes" for safe experimentation which can be integrated ("merged") or thrown away using _branches_.

 ## Demonstrate Creating a Branch